by Rotageek on 21 July 2020

 So, the golden question: did it work and how did Gap measure it during the trial?

-Davidson confirmed that there were four measures that Gap looked at: reduced admin time, labour to traffic improvement, and payroll simplification.
+Davidson confirmed that there were four measures that Gap looked at: reduced admin time, labour to traffic improvement, employee experience improvement and payroll simplification.
 All of which the automated scheduling solution delivered in spades.

-More than that, smart retail scheduling was a win on theside too, with significant improvements in their NPS (Net Promoter Score), basket size and conversion rate.
+More than that, smart retail scheduling was a win on the customer experience and financial side too, with significant improvements in their NPS (Net Promoter Score), basket size and conversion rate.

 “They've got an app.
 They can see their schedules, they can see when they're working, they can see when their lunches are.
 They can see who they're working with.
 They can request holiday when they're at home,” said Davidson.